mindis/snowplow.github.com/analytics/catalogue-analytics/measuring-and-comparing-product-page-performance.md

 * The images are not attractive
 * There are other, more attractive products on offer, either within the website or on competitor sites

-In addition, a relatively high conversion rate for users in bucket 3 suggests that we have a "hero" product in the catalogue: one that people buy even though they haven't come to the website to make a purchase.
+In addition, a relatively high conversion rate for users in bucket 3 suggests that we have a "hero" product in the catalog: one that people buy even though they haven't come to the website to make a purchase.
 This is a product we should be marketing the hell out of.

 Back to [top](#top).

 [pbz]: http://www.psychicbazaar.com/
 [struct-event]: https://github.com/snowplow/snowplow/wiki/2-Specific-event-tracking-with-the-Javascript-tracker#wiki-custom-structured-events
-[img1]: /static/img/analytics/catalogue-analytics/product-page-performance/top-product-page-by-fraction-of-uniques-that-add-to-basket.jpg
+[img1]: /static/img/analytics/catalog-analytics/product-page-performance/top-product-page-by-fraction-of-uniques-that-add-to-basket.jpg
-[scatter-plot]: /static/img/analytics/catalogue-analytics/product-page-performance/scatter-plot.jpg
+[scatter-plot]: /static/img/analytics/catalog-analytics/product-page-performance/scatter-plot.jpg
-[img2]: /static/img/analytics/catalogue-analytics/product-page-performance/Slide1.JPG
+[img2]: /static/img/analytics/catalog-analytics/product-page-performance/Slide1.JPG
-[img3]: /static/img/analytics/catalogue-analytics/product-page-performance/Slide2.JPG
+[img3]: /static/img/analytics/catalog-analytics/product-page-performance/Slide2.JPG
-[img4]: /static/img/analytics/catalogue-analytics/product-page-performance/Slide3.JPG
+[img4]: /static/img/analytics/catalog-analytics/product-page-performance/Slide3.JPG
-[img5]: /static/img/analytics/catalogue-analytics/product-page-performance/Slide4.JPG
+[img5]: /static/img/analytics/catalog-analytics/product-page-performance/Slide4.JPG
-[img6]: /static/img/analytics/catalogue-analytics/product-page-performance/Slide5.JPG
+[img6]: /static/img/analytics/catalog-analytics/product-page-performance/Slide5.JPG
-[img7]: /static/img/analytics/catalogue-analytics/product-page-performance/Slide6.JPG
+[img7]: /static/img/analytics/catalog-analytics/product-page-performance/Slide6.JPG
-[img8]: /static/img/analytics/catalogue-analytics/product-page-performance/Slide7.JPG
+[img8]: /static/img/analytics/catalog-analytics/product-page-performance/Slide7.JPG
 [customer-analytics]: /analytics/customer-analytics/overview.html